-Like the majority of us who lack programming skill sets, you probably have tons of doubts about scraping: how the process works, what the legal consequences of data abuse are, how I can scrape the data without coding, etc.
+If you want to obtain fresh web data and turn it into a valuable asset for your business, web scraping is the best way to make scalable data requests more productive.
+But like the majority of us who lack programming skill sets, you probably have tons of doubts about scraping, like how the process works, what the legal consequences of data abuse are, how I can scrape the data without coding, etc.

-That is not saying we can fetch any data regardless.
-All of us need to follow the guidelines and be respectful.
-According to General Data Protection Regulation, web scraping is permissible to scrape publicly available information.
-Octoparse is GDPR compliance in which we only scrape publicly available information.
-And we do it in a manner without burdening the servers of a web host.
+However, there are still no clear laws regulating web scraping.
+That is not to say we can fetch any data regardless.
+All of us need to follow the guidelines and be respectful of the regulations of any website.
+According to the General Data Protection Regulation (GDPR), web scraping is permissible to scrape publicly available information.
+Taking Octoparse as an example, it is a web scraping tool that is GDPR compliant in which it is only available for scraping publicly available information.
+Furthermore, it allows for data extraction without burdening the servers of a web host.

-4. Can I scrape LinkedIn or Facebook?
+4. Can I scrape LinkedIn?

-Web scraping is aimed at collecting data so it can be applied in any industry that needs the data.
+Web scraping is aimed at collecting data, so it can be applied in any industry that needs the data.
 Every industry has its unique use case.
-Combining with powerful tools like PowerBI, Tableau, SQL Server, companies can easily transform disparate datasets into one centralized place.
-Even better, visualizing these data through graphical representation can make your life easier.
+Combined with powerful tools like Power BI, Tableau, and SQL Server, companies can easily transform disparate datasets into one centralized place.
+Additionally, visualizing the scraped data through graphical representation can improve your efficiency.

 6. Can I extract data from the entire web?